valory-xyz/docs/docs/protocol/technical_overview.md

-The **Autonolas Protocol Registry** benefits from a modular design with a clear separation of concerns and opportunity for extensibility without compromising its security and permissionless nature.
+The **Autonolas Protocol** benefits from a modular design with a clear separation of concerns and opportunity for extensibility without compromising its security and permissionless nature.
 From an architectural point of view, the smart contracts that make up the protocol satisfy the following properties:

 * Follow a core-periphery architecture (such as in [Uniswap](https://docs.uniswap.org/contracts/v2/concepts/protocol-overview/smart-contracts)), which allows for changing out periphery functionality without changing the data models at the core.
 * Allow for extension via modules (such as in [MakerDAO](https://docs.makerdao.com/)).